FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/productline.md

 ## Description

-A Product Line is a specific set of items within a Product Family or Product Class that have the same attributes and product details.
+A group of related product types that share common characteristics.

 ## Content Constraints